a22057916w/Data-Structure/advanced/README.md

 Please refer to the `function_temp.cpp` and `class_temp.cpp` for code example, also [TEMPLATE.md](https://github.com/a22057916w/Data-Structure/blob/main/advanced/TEMPLATE.md) for further explanation.

 ## Q7
 * **What’s the difference between a stack and a heap?
 How is memory allocated on the stack and heap?
-How do threads interact with the stack and the heap?** <br>
+How do threads interact with the stack and the heap?** <br><br>

 Through the video [Stack vs Heap Memory | Stack And Heap In C | C Tutorial For Beginners | Simplilearn](https://www.youtube.com/watch?v=gRwfHzeS-GM), you will learn:
 * Understanding how memory stack operates